OpenFAST/openfast/docs/source/user/inflowwind/input.rst

 - SeaState must be used when defining a flow field with waves
 - Current definition in SeaState must always be set to 0
+- If SeaState is activated, InflowWind must also be activated, though the current can be set to 0
 - InflowWind must be used when defining a flow field with currents
 - For combined wave and current flow fields, SeaState will query InflowWind